humanmade/altis-cloud/docs/dashboard/logs.md

 You have access to several types of logging from sites on Altis have following logs available:

-- PHP Error log
+- PHP Error log (two week retention)
-- Nginx Error log
+- Nginx Error log (two week retention)
-- WordPress Cron task logs (via Cavalcade)
+- WordPress Cron task logs (via Cavalcade, unlimited retention)
-- Email logs
+- Email logs (one month retention)
 - Access logs (via a custom REST API endpoint)

 The logs can be viewed via [Altis Dashboard](./README.md) under a site's Logs tab.